sindresops/djuli-documentation/ReportViewer/Files/showProcessed/main.md

 #### Show Processed

 Change the view of the view between the list of report files and the extracted information.
+In this table it is possible to modify the curve name, concentration, order of appearance in the analysis and mapping information.

 ![](showProcessed.gif)